Kangaroopower/Locker/README.md

-Locker- A file Read API interface.
-Currently in Alpha, more to come soon
+Locker- A Library for storing and managing data.